Senuka291/react-js-timesheet/README.md

 # react-js-timesheet

-Web application to maintain grant, volunteer, and timesheet information for staff and volunteers.
+Web application to maintain grants, volunteers, and timesheet information for staff and volunteers.

 Full-stack web application with front end, database, and back end.